fyrkov/refcards/AWS/RDS.md

 Also there are DB Snapshots - manual backups triggered by user and can be stored longer.

 #### RDS storage autoscaling
-With this feature enabled RDS storage scales automatically.
+With this feature enabled RDS storage scales automatically.\

-Need to set `Maximum Storage Threshold`.
+It requires to set `Maximum Storage Threshold`.

 Limits:
 * free storage < 10%